lushanya-bit/Operating-Systems-CW/Week2.md

 -fg

 ## File-Based Communication
 File-based communication was shown using a producer and consumer script.
-It shows indirect communication through a shared storage and highlights the need for synchronisation [1].
+It shows indirect communication through a shared storage and highlights the need for synchronisation.

 ## Producer Script
 The producer script wrote data to a shared file while using a lock file to prevent race conditions.
 The script uses a lock file to prevent race conditions: